-$^{^{6}}$ Keeping Children Safe in Education, September 2020
+$^{{\}bf 3}$ Keeping Children Safe in Education, September 2020

-16.3 Staff will take into account the needs of a child when responding to concerns of abuse or when taking a disclosure.
-We recognise that some children require specialist intervention to communicate and advice from the SENCO will be sought in these circumstances.

-16.4 Safeguarding learning opportunities within the curriculum will be appropriately differentiated to ensure all children can access it.
+- 16.2 Staff will be trained in recognising signs of abuse in children with SEN and disabilities. - 16.3 Staff will take into account the needs of a child when responding to concerns of abuse or when taking a disclosure.
+We recognise that some children require specialist intervention to communicate and advice from the SENCO will be sought in these circumstances. - 16.4 Safeguarding learning opportunities within the curriculum will be appropriately differentiated to ensure all children can access it.